Stefaaaaaaaaaaan/Nindo.Mobile/README.md

-# Nindo.Android
+# Nindo.Mobile
-Nindo.Android is an Android app, built in C# .Net, for Nindo.de.
+Nindo.Mobile contains the iOS and Android version of the Nindo app, built in C# .Net, for Nindo.de.